-Loan (not need-based) awarded to undergraduate and graduate/professional students who are enrolled at least half-time and have not had their cost met through other aid awards.
+Loans (not need-based) awarded to undergraduate and graduate/professional students enrolled at least half-time and have not had their cost of education estimate, as determined by the Financial Aid Office, met through other aid awards.
 Loan amounts, interest rates, and repayment conditions are the same as for the Federal Direct Subsidized Loan described above.
-However, interest payments on the loan must be paid while the student is in school or be deferred and capitalized (added to the principal of the loan).
-For students receiving subsidized loan awards, the maximum unsubsidized loan may not exceed the difference between the subsidized loan and the maximum award amounts shown above.
+However, interest payments on this loan must be paid while the borrower is in school or be deferred and capitalized (added to the principal of the loan).
+For students receiving subsidized loans, the maximum unsubsidized loan may not exceed the difference between the subsidized loan and the maximum award amounts stated above.
 Applicants must complete the FAFSA.

-Additional amounts of up to \$4,000 for freshmen and sophomores, \$5,000 for juniors and seniors and \$10,000 for graduate/professional students may be available to independent students or dependent students whose parents are unable to obtain a Federal Direct PLUS loan.
+Additional amounts up to \$4,000 for freshmen and sophomores, \$5,000 for juniors and seniors and \$10,000 for graduate/professional students may be available to independent students or dependent students whose parents are unable to obtain a Federal Direct PLUS loan.
 Maximum amounts may be limited by cost of education and other anticipated financial aid.

-The aggregate base eligibility (subsidized, unsubsidized, or a combination) for undergraduate students is \$23,000 and \$65,000 for graduate/professional students.
-Additional unsubsidized loan eligibility for independent students (and dependent students when a parent has been denied PLUS) is limited to \$23,000 for undergraduates and \$73,000 for graduate/professional students.
+The aggregate base eligibility (subsidized, unsubsidized, or a combination) for dependent undergraduate students is \$23,000.
+Additional unsubsidized loan eligibility for independent students (and dependent students when a parent has been denied a PLUS loan) is \$23,000 for a combined aggregate limit of \$46,000.